 Dr. Gordon specializes in research methods, women and politics, political communication, voting behavior and public opinion.
 She is co-editor of Anticipating Madam President (Lynne Rienner, 2002), author of Playing Politics: An Active Learning Approach to American National Government (McGraw-Hill, 2004) and co-author of When Stereotypes Collide: Race, Gender, and Videostyle in Congressional Campaigns (Peter Lang, 2005).

 Dr. Gordon was the first person to publish a scholarly book on the prospects for a woman president.
 Her work has been recognized nationally, she received the Carrie Chapman Catt Prize for Research on Women and Politics (co-recipient), “When Stereotypes Collide: Race/Ethnicity, Gender and Videostyle in Congressional Campaigns.”
 Additional recognition includes the Goldsmith Research Award, Kennedy School of Government, Shorenstein Center on the Press, Politics and Public Policy, Harvard University, 1999.

-She is the Founding Director of the Earl Babbie Research Center, Chapman University, 2011- present, was the Founding Director of the Office of Undergraduate Research and Creative Activities, Chapman University, 2008-2011 and serves as a mentor and advisor to students pursuing research as the Director of The Ludie and David C. Henley Social Sciences Research Laboratory.
+She is the Founding Director of the Earl Babbie Research Center, Chapman University, 2011- present, was the Founding Director of the Office of Undergraduate Research and Creative Activity, Chapman University, 2008-2011 and serves as a mentor and advisor to students pursuing research as the Director of The Ludie and David C. Henley Social Sciences Research Laboratory.

 Dr. Gordon received her Bachelor of Arts degree from California State University, Northridge, her Master of Arts degree from Arizona State University and her Ph.D. from the University of Southern California.